endlessknot/electron-angular2-integration/README.md

 A lightweight example project that demonstrates the integration of Electron's APIs into Angular2 Components.

 ## Intention
 There are several examples available on the internet that demonstrate the basic integration of Electron and Angular2.
 However, I found none that demonstrated calling Electron's API calls (such as `dialog`) from within ng2 code (like in a `Component`) and was lightweight enough to serve me as a starting point, so I put up this project to make the process easier for others.

-It not only serves as an example but also as a boilerplate template for starting new Electron/Angular2 apps.
+Common pitfalls are mentioned and adressed in the source comments.

-I built this project based on [generator-electron-angular2](https://www.npmjs.com/package/generator-electron-angular2).
+The project based on [generator-electron-angular2](https://www.npmjs.com/package/generator-electron-angular2).

-## Dependencies
+## Structure
-I tried keeping the project as simple as possible (no Sass, Jade, etc.) while still providing a useful template.
+The project not only serves as an example but also as a boilerplate template for starting new Electron/Angular2 apps.
+For this reason, the project is kept as simple as possible (no Sass, Jade, etc.) while still providing a useful template.
 It is mostly self-contained, all you need is `node` and `npm`.

 A [shrinkwrapped](https://docs.npmjs.com/cli/shrinkwrap) version of the node package is included to protect against breaking changes in future ng2/Electron updates.